marcelllbengs/4D_Deep_Learning/README.md

 # Real-Time Motion Analysis with 4D Deep Learning for Ultrasound-guided Radiotherapy

-Here, we will publish our code for our paper "Real-Time Motion Analysis with 4D Deep Learning for Ultrasound-guided Radiotherapy"
+Here, we publish our code for our paper "Real-Time Motion Analysis with 4D Deep Learning for Ultrasound-guided Radiotherapy"

 You can find the paper here: https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=10083305